Unlike people, dogs cannot cool down by sweating.

-If the rectal temperature is over 104°F, lower the dog’s body temperature immediately by spaying him with water or immersing him in a tub of cool water for up to 2 minutes.
+If the rectal temperature is over 104°F, lower the dog’s body temperature immediately by spraying him with water or immersing him in a tub of cool water for up to 2 minutes.

 Never use very cold or ice water to cool down your dog.
 Cold water causes constriction of the surface blood vessels and slows down the transfer of heat from the body to the outside.

-You may also wipe the dog’s paws with cool water and apply cool packs to his groin area.
+You may also wipe the dog’s paws with cool water and apply cool packs (e.g. bags of frozen vegetables) to his groin area.

 Continue the above cooling process until the rectal temperature falls below 103°F.

 Then stop the cooling process and dry off the dog.
 If the dog is cooled down further, he may develop hypothermia (low body temperature) and shock.

 It is essential to take your dog to the vet for a thorough physical check-up after an episode of heat stroke to make sure there is no permanent damage caused by the heat stroke.